GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     1. Navigate to the Form Recognizer resource.
     2. Select **Keys and Endpoint** on the left hand panel.
 Copy the key and endpoint into the configuration file.

-    Since you stored all your sample documents in one Azure Blob, you will use the same Shared Access Signature as you did before to configure the storage URI setting.
+    You can use the same Shared Access Signature as you did before to configure the storage URI setting.
 You can review the [get Container's Shared Access Signature](#sig) section if you have not created your container's Shared Access Signature.

 5. Note that the **train-with-labels** folder contains a code file for the client application: